Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-angular.md

 <a name="accessToken"></a>
 ## Use ADAL JS to get an access token

-Your app needs to redirect the browser to an Office 365 sign in page so the user can sign in and grant your application access to their data.
+Your app needs to redirect the browser to a sign in page so the user can sign in and grant your application access to their data.
 The Connect sample utilizes ADAL JS to handle this task.

 In one of your application's controllers, first add a reference to the ADAL service by injecting ```adalAuthenticationService``` into your controller and then define a function that uses the service's ```login``` function that your UI can call.
 The Connect sample does this in the *controllers/mainController.js* file.